Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/workflow.md

 ![Click on Tenants](/assets/images/x_autps_azure_auto_job_module.png.webp)

-To verify that the Job has completed as expected you can also go to "Automize Azure Automation" -> "Jobs" and find the Job in the list.
+To verify that the Job has completed as expected you can also go to "Automation App" -> "Jobs" and find the Job in the list.
 This is also described in the section: Manually start a Runbook